nduykhanh/ruby-style-guide/PULL_REQUEST_TEMPLATE.md

 - [ ] Use Indexes for frequently queried columns
 - [ ] Put processes that don't need an immediate response into the background processing (Optional)

-#### 6. Security
+#### 5. Security
-- [ ] Using [Strong parameters](https://api.rubyonrails.org/classes/ActionController/StrongParameters.html) when there is a [Mass Assignment](https://guides.rubyonrails.org/v3.2.9/security.html#mass-assignment) *
+- [ ] Using [Strong parameters](https://api.rubyonrails.org/classes/ActionController/StrongParameters.html) when there is a [Mass Assignment](https://guides.rubyonrails.org/v3.2.9/security.html#mass-assignment)
 - [ ] Avoid exposing ENV, secret key on source code or logs
 - [ ] Avoid public documents.
-- [ ] Database password, basic auth, ...: required for strong passwords
+- [ ] Database password,...: required for strong passwords